In this age of technology-enabled connectedness, an expertly executed PR—public relations—strategy can transform your sharing economy business.

 7. Distributing your media materials

 Now it’s time to send your materials to your media targets.
 But a one size fits all approach won’t work.
 Your media targets will have different readerships and different interests, making it important to tailor your materials to meet their needs.
 This doesn’t necessarily mean a complete re-write—minor tweaking might suffice.
-For example, include specific keywords relevant to their readership, include a quote from a person relevant to that community, etc. These are easy ways to demonstrate that you’ve written your story with their needs in mind.
+For example, include specific keywords relevant to their readership, a quote from a person relevant to that community, etc. These are easy ways to demonstrate that you’ve written your story with their needs in mind.

 We talked earlier about finding and nurturing your influencers.
 This hard work will finally start paying off when you start distributing your media materials.
 You should write a short paragraph to introduce your release.
 Reference your relationship, and note any relevant recent articles they have written.
-You can also suggest where your story may fit in their blog or publication.
+You can also suggest where your story may fit into their blog or publication.
 Paste the media release below this paragraph—busy journalists may not always open attachments.
 Don’t send big photo files that will clog up their inbox—instead, direct them to where media assets can be found online.
-Make sure you tag any links in your release so you can track where traffic originated from when it lands on your site.
+Make sure you tag any links in your release so you can track where the traffic originated from when it lands on your site.

 This approach requires a very personal touch.
 You should manually send the media release to the personal address of your influencers.
 There are, of course, newswires, but we recommend a highly targeted approach with your highest-value influencers.
 Where appropriate, you can augment this with a more general release on a newswire.
 And don’t be afraid to follow up: sometimes people are just busy, and stories are missed.
 Pick up the phone or send an email.